ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_wtih_docker.md

 ### Use **atomsci-env** as the Run Kernel

 In order to use AMPL Framework, select "atomsci-env" as the run kernel for the notebook.
 This should be set during image creation.
-In case it's not set, or if you want to verify:
+In case it's not set, or if you want to verify.
+Try one of the following:

 * From an existing notebook, top menu bar "Kernel" > "Change Kernel" > "atomsci-env"